Hawar Islands: Geography

 Despite their proximity to Qatar (they are only about 1 nmi from the Qatari mainland whilst being about 10 nmi from the main islands of Bahrain), most of the islands belong to Bahrain, having been a part of a dispute between Bahrain and Qatar which was resolved in 2001.
 The islands were formerly coincident with the district or Minṭaqat Juzur Ḥawār (مِنْطَقَة جُزُر حَوَار) and are now administered as part of the Southern Governorate of Bahrain.
 The land area of the islands is approximately 52 km2.

 Although there are 36 islands in the group, many of the smaller islands are little more than sand or shingle accumulations on areas of exposed bedrock molded by the ongoing processes of sedimentation and accretion.
 The World Heritage Site application named 8 major islands, which conforms to the description of the islands when first surveyed as consisting of 8 or 9 islands.
 It has often been described as an archipelago of 16 islands.
-Janan Island, to the south of Hawar island, is not legally considered to be a part of the group and is owned by Qatar.
+Jinan Island, to the south of Hawar island, is not legally considered to be a part of the group and is owned by Qatar.